|

 is a possibility it will not be covered

-The payout structure for the VPI Major Medical Plan may work for those
+- The payout structure for the Major Medical Plan may be to low for

 - Calculating the amount you will be reimbursed using the benefit schedule